 Modern x-ray systems minimize stray (scatter) radiation by using controlled x-ray beams and dose control methods.
 This ensures that the areas of your body not being imaged receive minimal radiation exposure.

-What are the limitations of Chest Radiography?
+What are the limitations of chest x-ray?

 The chest x-ray is a very useful examination, but it has limitations.
 Because some conditions of the chest cannot be detected on a conventional chest x-ray image, this examination cannot necessarily rule out all problems in the chest.
 For example, small cancers may not show up on a chest x-ray.
 A blood clot in the lungs, a condition called a pulmonary embolism, cannot be seen on chest x-rays.